-RICEL CORPORAT (Exact name of registrant as specified in its char Michigan 94-3096597 (State or other jurisdiction of incorporation or organization 1) (I.R.S.
-Employer Identification No.) (Ad 64 Sidney Street Cambridge, MA 02139 dress of principal executive offices, including zig p code) Registra nt's telephone number, including area code: (617 7) 588-5555 Sec curities registered pursuant to Section 12(b) of th ne Act: Title of Class Trading Symbol(s) Name of Each Ex change on Which Registered Common Stock (No par value) VCEL NASDAQ days.
-Yes x No 0 Indicate by check mark whether the registrant has submitte (§ 232.405 of this chapter) during the preceding 12 months (or formulate by check mark whether the registrant is a large accelerated filer," "accelerated filer," "accelerated filer," for such shorter period that the registrant water lerated filer, an accelerated filer, a non-acce as required to submit such files). .
-Yes X No 0 Large accelerated file er 🗵 Accelerated filer Non-accelerated file r 🗆 Smaller reporting company Emerging growth company If an emerging growth company, indicate by check mark if financial accounting standards provided pursuant to Section 13( tended transition period for comp plying with any new or revised Indicate by check mark whether the registrant is a shell con mpany (as defined in Rule 12b-2 of the Exc change Act).
-Yes □ No x As of July 31, 2020, 45,250,402 shares of Common Stock, no par value per share, were outstanding.
+CEL CORPORA t name of registrant as specified in its Michigan 94-3096597 (State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification 1 No.) (Address 64 Sidney Street Cambridge, MA 02139 of principal executive offices, including ng zip code) Registrant's te lephone number, including area code: (617) 588-5555 Sometin s registered pursuant to Section 12(b) of the Act.
+Title of Class Trading Symbol(s) xchange on Which Registered Common Stock (No par value) VCEL NASDAQ Indicate by check mark whether the registrant (1) has filed all repreceding 12 months (or for such shorter period that the registrant wadays.
+Yes x No □ Indicate by check mark whether the registrant has submitted ele (§ 232.405 of this chapter) during the preceding 12 months (or for su as required to file such reports), and the such reports of the suc nd (2) has been subject to such filin File required to be submitted pursu g requirements for the past 90 ant to Rule 405 of Regulation S-T Indicate by check mark whether the registrant is a large accelerate company.
+See the definitions of "large accelerated filer," "accelerate d filer, an accelerated filer, a non- accelerated filer, smaller reporting company, or an emerging growth Large accelerated filer \boxtimes Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company If an emerging growth company, indicate by check mark if the r financial accounting standards provided pursuant to Section 13(a) of e extended transition period for con nplying with any new or revised Indicate by check mark whether the registrant is a shell company y (as defined in Rule 12b-2 of the Exchange Act).
+Yes □ No x As of October 30, 2020, 45,428,794 shares of Common Stock, r no par value per share, were outsta anding.